 Board of Directors Trophy: RDV Sportsplex Ice Den (132.5 points) – Presented to the team of 1-10 skaters that accumulates the most team points and does not place in the top five teams overall.

 Percentage Trophy: El Paso Figure Skating Club (16 points) – Presented to the team of 5 or more skaters that does not place in the top five teams overall and gets the highest point percentage per skaters (does not include team points).

 The 2022 ISI Worlds will take place Aug.
 4-7 at Edge Ice Arena in Bensenville, Ill.
 Test and entry deadline is May 15.

 Editor’s note: All photos were taken at the event by ISI staff and/or submitted by participants and coaches.
-Professional photos by Gabriele Photography will be posted soon!
+To view the professional event photo by Gabriele Photography, please click here.

 Oldest Skaters — Male: Daniel Brown, 79, NSC Super Rink, Blaine, Minn.; Female: Cheryl Graffi, 76, Pasadena Skating Center, Pasadena, Calif.

 Youngest Skaters — Female: Breelie Schmuecker, 3, HealthEast Sports Center, Woodbury, Minn.; Tenley Brown, 4, and Natalie Vasquez, 4, both with Stars of Austin Figure Skating Club, Pflugerville, Texas.

 Skated in Most Events — Female: Jennifer Martino, NSC Super Rink, Blaine, Minn.
 (15 events); Annaleigh Collins, NSC Super Rink (13 events), Blaine, Minn.; Saanvi Rangarajan, St. Louis Park Recreation Center, St. Louis (12 events), Aubrey Lovins, HealthEast Sports Center, Woodbury, Minn.
 (12 events)